collapsed-stacks/startups/questions/2907/examples-of-great-products-technology-that-failed-to-catch-on-due-to-poor-pitch.md

 - tagged: `marketing`, `pitch`
 - score: 2

-<p>When pitching an idea to investors and/or executives, I'd like to refer to well-known examples from history where a product/idea/technology was outstanding, but didn't catch on due to bad pitches or promotion/marketing.
-I'm struggling to come up with some.</p>
+When pitching an idea to investors and/or executives, I'd like to refer to well-known examples from history where a product/idea/technology was outstanding, but didn't catch on due to bad pitches or promotion/marketing.
+I'm struggling to come up with some.

-<p>Does anyone have some examples of such products/ideas/technologies?</p>
+Does anyone have some examples of such products/ideas/technologies?

 ## Answer 2910